pheymann/talks/typelevel-summit-2018/post.md

 ```

 ### Represent the api as a type
 Question: how do you represent the above api as a type in Scala?
-I think we can divide and conquer here.
-We separate the api into its different building blocks and try to find type-level representations for each of them.
-After that, we merge all the stuff together.
+I think the best way is to break it apart and try to find type-level representations for each element.
+After that, we "just" merge them together.

 When we take a closer look at our endpoint we see that it consists of:
   * path elements identifying an endpoint: `/users`